MateuszJ17/Pasta/README.md

 # Pasta
 Simple copy and paste clipboard manager.
-Wokrs with images as well as text.
+Works with images as well as text.

 # Table of contents